-The safety of our employees and guests is of the utmost priority here at the Riverside Resort and Casino and as such, the following policies and procedures will be implemented and strictly adhered to in order to help prevent the spread of COVID-19.
+The safety of our employees and guests is of the utmost priority here at the Riverside Resort and Casino.
+The following policies and procedures will be implemented and strictly adhered to help prevent the spread of COVID-19.
 These procedures will be updated upon the issuance of further guidelines by the Gaming Control Board (“GCB”) and the Center for Disease Control (“CDC”).

 Hand Sanitizer Stations:

 Guests will be advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while standing in lines, using elevators or moving around the property.
 Restaurant tables, slot machines and other physical layouts will be arranged to ensure appropriate distancing.
 Employees will be reminded not to touch their faces and to practice physical distancing by standing at least six feet away from guests and other employees whenever possible.
 Each gaming area of our property, and all resort outlets, will comply with or exceed Gaming Control Board (GCB) mandated occupancy limits of fifty percent (50%), will be monitored by security counts, as well as surveillance and our casino player tracking system.

 There will be health and safety reminders throughout the property to include proper physical distancing reminders, recommendations for face coverings concerning all patrons inside building, proper advertising of COVID-19 vaccinations, and hygiene reminders including but not limited to proper hand washing, how to cover coughs/ sneezes, and to avoid touching faces, as well as recommendations and procedures for when a guest or employee is feeling sick.
 Slot machine digital signs and hotel in-room television channel will also be utilized for messaging and communication.